davsec-teaching/ecs160-f25/homework/Homework-4.md

 _Problem statement:_

 The goal of this HW is to "reimplement" HW2 using state of the art microservice framework instead of the one we developed in Part B of HW2.
+In other words, we will no longer use Part B of HW2 and Part C of HW2 will use Spring Boot instead.
+We will continue to use Part A and Part D of HW2.

 ### Part A

 We will use [Spring Boot](https://spring.io/projects/spring-boot) as our microservices framework.
-Please clone the repository [here](https://github.com/davsec-teaching/spring-boot-handout).
-This repository comes with a `pom.xml` file that already contains the library dependencies for Spring Boot.
+Please update the `pom.xml` of your Microservices project (Part C of HW2) to use the `pom.xml` specified [here](https://github.com/davsec-teaching/spring-boot-handout).
+This a `pom.xml` file already contains the library dependencies for Spring Boot.
 (If you're interested in setting this up yourself, check out https://start.spring.io/).

 Spring Boot uses Java Annotations to annotate the services.
 Check out this [tutorial](https://codecrunch.org/creating-a-post-and-get-request-springboot-ff6e82a5d46b) for how to use Spring Boot